Features (in plain English)

-From the first moment you wear them, they are comfortable, no need for the long painful road of having to wear in your boots.
+From the first moment you wear Scarpa Phantom Guide boots, they are comfortable.
+No need for the long painful road of having to wear in your boots.
 The built in gaiters keep your feet dry, and dry feet means comfort.
-Whether wading through knee deep, wet, sticks-to-everything Scottish snow, or hanging on a belay whilst your friend is dealing with the crux pitch, or accidently plunging your boot in foot deep water because a snow bridge collapsed over a river/stream, your feet will remain dry, and that can mean the difference between enjoying a day out, or having to suffer through it.
+Whether wading through knee deep, wet, sticks-to-everything Scottish snow.
+Hanging on a belay whilst your friend is dealing with the crux pitch.
+Or accidentally plunging your boot in foot deep water because a snow bridge collapsed over a river/stream.
+Your feet will remain dry, and that can mean the difference between enjoying a day out, or having to suffer through it.

-Scarpa have constructed the Phantom Guide boots of the same material as their high altitude boots, meaning it will retain heat more.
+The Scarpa Phantom Guide boots have been constructed of the same material as their high altitude boots, meaning it will retain heat more.
 Again, comfort is a big part of enjoying the outdoors, it allows us to concentrate and take in the surroundings, all part of type 1 fun (*).